arsoninstigator/snippetify/README.md

 ## how it works + features
 the portion you highlighted automatically gets saved locally so when you open up the extension preview, you can find a cumulative list of the things you've highlighted using that browser along with a hyperlink back to its original websites. some notable features:
-- sleek interface and nice minimalistic ui with a ton of whitespace + multi pastel highlighter colors.
+- sleek interface + nice minimalistic ui (with a ton of whitespace) + multi pastel highlighter colors.
 - the highlighted portion doesn't get erased if you refresh and if you reopen the website at a later date. it's so that you can quickly identify the portion you need to refer to at a glance.
 - in the list of saved notes, you can also edit the 'heading' of each individual snippet to describe it in your own words so that when you reopen the list at some other time, you can quickly navigate and brush up on what each snippet contains instead of having to open the individual websites.